How Much Does Mobile App Development Cost?

 We’ll also take a look at a number of factors that can influence the cost, as well as the difference between working with an agency or a freelance team to develop your app.

 According to research, about $40,000 - $80,000 is a decent starting point for most run-of-the-mill apps.

 If you don’t have this sort of investment capital, you’ll still be able to design and develop an app.
 But, you won’t likely be able to work with any sort of reputable development firm.

-But don’t worry, there are thousands of highly-qualified freelance developers out there, that would be happy to work with you.
+But don’t worry, there are thousands of highly-qualified freelance software developers out there, that would be happy to work with you.

 However, it’s important to understand that even apps that don’t need a backend server or any type of API integration are still complicated and challenging to build.
 And that these smaller, standalone apps can still cost well into the six-figures for development.
 But at the same time, some API integrated apps might only cost five figures.
 It really boils down to the specific features the app will offer to its users.